openwdl/wdl/SPEC.md

 Each `call` must be uniquely identifiable.
 By default, the `call`'s unique identifier is the task or subworkflow name (e.g., `call foo` would be referenced by name `foo`).
 However, to `call foo` multiple times in the same workflow, it is necessary to give all except one of the `call` statements a unique alias using the `as` clause, e.g., `call foo as bar`.

-A `call` has an optional body in braces (`{}`).
-The only element that may appear in the call body is the `input:` keyword, followed by an optional, comma-delimited list of inputs to the call.
+A `call` has an optional body in braces (`{}`), which may contain a comma-delimited list of inputs to the call.
 A `call` must, at a minimum, provide values for all of the task/subworkflow's required inputs, and each input value/expression must match the type of the task/subworkflow's corresponding input parameter.
 An input value may be any valid expression, not just a reference to another call output.
 If a task has no required parameters, then the `call` body may be empty or omitted.

 If a call input has the same name as a declaration from the current scope, the name of the input may appear alone (without an expression) to implicitly bind the value of that declaration.
-For example, if a workflow and task both have inputs `x` and `z` of the same types, then `call mytask {input: x, y=b, z}` is equivalent to `call mytask {input: x=x, y=b, z=z}`.
+For example, if a workflow and task both have inputs `x` and `z` of the same types, then `call mytask {x, y=b, z}` is equivalent to `call mytask {x=x, y=b, z=z}`.

 <details>
 <summary>